Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Understanding the Challenge

 Public institutions face unique hurdles.
 A Data Protection Impact Assessment (DPIA) for the cloud is mandatory.
-IT baseline protection consulting (IT-Grundschutz) must be involved from the start.
+IT-Grundschutz must be involved from the start.
 The procurement of cloud service providers follows strict regulations.

-A federal multi-cloud strategy offers flexibility.
-Azure migration and GCP migration can proceed in parallel.
-The Cloud Adoption Framework for Azure provides proven methodologies, while Google Cloud migration partners complete the ecosystem.
+A multi-cloud strategy offers flexibility: Azure and GCP migrations can proceed in parallel, the Cloud Adoption Framework for Azure provides proven methodology, and sovereign platforms complete the ecosystem for workloads with the highest protection needs.

 The 5-Phase Approach to Cloud Migration